Deflection angle in the strong deflection limit for static and axisymmetric spacetimes: Local curvature, matter fields, and quasinormal modes: Strong deflection limit coefficients and Newman--Penrose scalars

 where $i$ denotes the imaginary unit.
 These null vectors satisfy the standard normalization conditions $l^a n_a=-1$ and $m^a \bar{m}_a=1$, with all other scalar products vanishing.

 We now project curvature tensors onto this null tetrad to obtain the NP scalars.
 Following Ref.~\cite{Stephani:2003tm}, we define the Weyl scalars as

 These scalars encode the free gravitational field in a coordinate-invariant manner.
-For a static spacetime, we find that $\Psi_4+\Psi_0$ is real, $\Psi_4-\Psi_0$ is purely imaginary, and $\Psi_1=\Psi_3=0$.
-Moreover, $\mathbb{Z}_2$ symmetry about the $\zeta=0$ plane enforces $\Psi_0=\Psi_4$, which implies that $\Psi_0$ is real on that plane.
-Under these conditions, the electric part of the Weyl tensor in the chosen tetrad basis are given by
+The relation between the electric part of the Weyl tensor $E_{(i)(j)}$ and the NP Weyl scalars $\Psi_A$ ($A=0,1,\ldots, 4$) follows from the standard decomposition of the Weyl tensor in the NP formalism (see Ref.~\cite{Stephani:2003tm}).
+In a static spacetime with $\mathbb{Z}_2$ symmetry, the conditions $\Psi_1=\Psi_3=0$ and $\Psi_0=\Psi_4$ (real on the $\zeta=0$ plane) hold, and the nonvanishing components of $E_{(i)(j)}$ on the $\zeta=0$ plane are given by

 We also introduce the NP-Ricci scalars as